Myth-busting Productivity Experiments That Will Change Your Habits Forever

 - The reward will fill a critical need.

-- A favourable performance will result in a desirable reward.
+- A favorable performance will result in a desirable reward.

 To enhance the performance-outcome tie, managers should use systems that connect performance very closely with rewards, and that the rewards provided are wanted and deserved by the recipients.